LandlordStudio-Recruitment/ls-recruitment-front/README.md

 **NB:**
 You are not expected to match any of the styles, colour, fonts etc in the given design images exactly.
 These are just guidelines for how we would roughly like the site to be laid out and look.

-The frontend repository was created using `create-react-app ls-recruitment-front --template typescript`, with a few minor changes (see [here](https://create-react-app.dev/docs/documentation-intro) for more information on create-react-app).
+The frontend repository was created using `create-react-app ls-recruitment-front --template typescript`, with a few changes (see [here](https://create-react-app.dev/docs/documentation-intro) for more information on create-react-app).

 ## Running the frontend project